mmarquardt610/recipes/bread/french_bread.md

 In a large bowl, combine 2 cups flour, yeast and salt.
 Stir in 2 cups warm water, and beat until well blended using a stand mixer with a dough hook attachment.
 Using a wooden spoon, stir in as much of the remaining flour as you can.

 On a lightly floured surface, knead in enough flour to make a stiff dough that is smooth and elastic.
 Knead for about 8 to 10 minutes total.
 Shape into a ball.
 Place dough in a greased bowl, and turn once.
-Cover, and let rise in a warm place until doubled.
+Cover, and let rise in a warm place until doubled, about a half hour.

 Punch dough down, and divide in half.
 Turn out onto a lightly floured surface.
 Cover, and let rest for 10 minutes.
 Roll each half into large rectangle.
 Roll up, starting from a long side.
 Moisten edge with water and seal.
 Taper ends.